 With that being said, it might be beneficial to consider changing the way employees communicate with each other, by suggesting people are less reliant on emails going forward.
 Instead, face-to-face interactions should be encouraged.
 As such, providing communication training sessions and holding regular team meetings or morning scrums are a good starting point in a businesses’ shift towards a more cooperative workforce.

 Moreover, many business owners have started investing in modern collaborative working software, which allows teams to work together on projects via a singular cloud-based platform.
 This makes carrying out day-to-day tasks like document sharing, calendar planning and meetings easier and more agile.
 Teams, therefore, become more efficient, as well as not being constrained by physical boundaries.
-Moreover, many platforms also feature a stakeholder engagement tool, improving communication between key business decision-makers and keeping them in-the-loop throughout all phases of a project.

 These virtual workspaces are built with collaboration firmly in mind, allowing employees, partners and clients to communicate from anywhere in the world, and at any time.